sandeep026/casuno/README.md

 collocation paper are solved.

 Limitation
-1. hessian operator needs more testing
+1. hessian vector product operator needs more testing
+2. For very large problems, overheads in  function evaluation

 The code was was test on a windows machine.
 Added 'chcp 65001' for unicode support in command line for my machine.
 Remove this line if this causes any errors.